-Choosing between a traditional casket burial and cremation is a personal decision, but you may be surprised to know that cremation is now the most popular choice for a majority of Americans.
-Regardless of why your loved one wanted to be cremated after their passing, it is really just a step in the memorialization process.
+Choosing between a traditional casket burial and cremation is personal, but you may be surprised to know that cremation is now the most popular choice for most Americans.
+Regardless of why your loved one wanted to be cremated after their passing, it is just a step in the memorialization process.
 At Kersey Funeral Home, cremation offers just as many – if not more – options for friends and family to honor and celebrate their loved one’s life.

 As with a traditional casket burial, you can hold a visitation to say your last goodbyes.
 You can even observe the cremation process if you wish.
 After cremation, you may have a life celebration allowing you and others to honor a life well lived.
 Cremation does not diminish the need for a memorial; it presents many more options for when, where, and how memorialization takes place.